-Bill Gates opposes open-source software and was instrumental in creating the highly wasteful and elitist software industry that we have today.
-Microsoft made its initial money by being able for decades to repeatedly charge for the same IP in Windows and Office that changed little from year to year.
-Gates nor Microsoft even developed their first blockbuster product, DOS, but instead purchased it for roughly $50,000.
+Bill Gates opposed open-source software and was instrumental in creating the highly wasteful and elitist software industry today.
+Microsoft made its initial money by being able to repeatedly charge for the same IP in Windows and Office for decades, which changed little from year to year.
+Gates and Microsoft even developed their first blockbuster product, DOS, but purchased it for roughly $50,000 instead.

 Naturally, Gates opposes any sharing of research primarily funded by the public through the government to be anything but handed over to pharmaceutical companies that then falsify clinical trials, as I cover in the article Are Pfizer and Moderna Exaggerating the Effectiveness of the Coronavirus Vaccines?

 Close to 130 countries containing 2.5 billion people have yet to administer a single dose. – The New Republic

 This would be an even bigger problem if these vaccines worked, but they don’t, as I cover in the article How Effective and Safe Are the Covid Vaccines?

 Mostly, the executives evinced ignorance and surprise over the imminent launch of C-TAP; only Pfizer CEO Albert Bourla openly denounced the pooling of intellectual property as “dangerous” and “nonsense.”